mdolab/MACH-Aero/machAeroTutorials/airfoilopt_mesh.rst

     :end-before: # rst GenOptions

 pyHyp requires a surface mesh input before it can create a 3D mesh.
-A 2D surface mesh can be created using the code above, which produces a PLOT3D file with extension ``.xyz``.
+An "extruded" surface mesh can be created using the code above, which produces a PLOT3D file with extension ``.xyz``.
 This meshes only the airfoil surface, and is used as the input file for pyHyp, which marches the existing mesh to the farfield.
 By performing this intermediate step, the volume mesh generation is faster and higher-quality.